SCUT-BIP-Lab/TranslationCKD/README.md

 </p>
 </div>

 The details of the MFENL module.
 ConvD is a 2 × 2 convolution with downsampling for matching the shape.
 The PM and RS denote permute and reshape operations, respectively.
-The weights and biases of the Batch Normalization Layer (BNF and BNE) are initialized to zero.
+The weights and biases of the Batch Normalization Layer are initialized to zero.

 ## Dependencies
 Please make sure the following libraries are installed successfully: